FedCC: Robust Federated Learning against Model Poisoning Attacks: Experiments

 \subsection{Non-IID Simulation}

 Non-IID is a more feasible assumption considering the diverse and massive nature of data in practice.
-To standardize non-IID settings, we use Dirichlet distribution, which is well-known for its capability of representing real-world data \cite{li2022federated}.
-A concentration parameter $\alpha$ controls the degree of non-IID; the smaller $\alpha$ is, the more likely the clients hold examples from only one randomly chosen class.
+To standardize non-IID settings, we use the Dirichlet distribution, which is widely adopted for modeling client-level label skew \cite{li2022federated}.
+The concentration parameter $\alpha$ controls the degree of heterogeneity; smaller values lead to clients holding examples from fewer classes.
+We set $\alpha = 0.2$ to simulate moderate heterogeneity, following prior works \cite{huang2024lockdown, zhang2022flip, wang2022flare}.
+This value is commonly used as it balances realism and trainability: smaller values (e.g., $\alpha < 0.1$) can induce excessive label imbalance and hinder convergence, while larger values (e.g., $\alpha > 0.5$) reduce the heterogeneity to near-IID conditions \cite{borazjani2025redefining}.